tomravalde/thesis/viva-comments.md

 - But wrote code from scratch
 - Code architecture loosely based on Samsatli (i.e. to separate the formulation and the data)
 - Complexity of the case study model with many parameters and equations and its implication for the near-impossibility of validation

-# Email

-Dear Dr Onof,

-Please find attached an updated copy of the thesis which I have updated to address the issues you have highlighted.
-Below is a summary as to how I have responded to each comment.
-Please let me know if you think there are any further issues to correct.

-> Aside from the issues of detail that were discussed at the viva (e.g. about equations), we have left our copies of your thesis with Ivan: they contain the typos we spotted.

-I've addressed these matters of detail discussed in the viva and marked up on the thesis copies (as well as some typos I noticed during my own read-through of the thesis).

-> moving some of the material in the appendices into the main text would improve the clarity for the reader in particular for Chapter 5;

-Moved Appendix [TODO:] to Chapter 5, and made a few edits to the text so the content flows naturally.

-> some background information about the Case Studies would be helpful, especially for the main Case Study (e.g. climate, rationale, work done by others, …);

-Many thanks,
-Tom

 I've added in some comments on climate [TODO:cross-ref], and extended Section 6.1 to include more about the rationale, work done by others and the Chinese context (citing [TODO: citations]) and relevant comments on region's weather [@ChinaMeteorologicalAdministration2018]